These pages will direct you to places where you can learn more about recent and upcoming Texas executions.

 - Local news in The Huntsville Item - this is the only Texas newspaper that does its own reporting of every execution.

-Except for the Huntsville Item, Texas newspapers generally rely on the Associated Press for all of their execution coverage.
-However, when the story has a local interest (e.g. because the crime was committed there), local newspapers do sometimes do their own reporting.
+Except for the Huntsville Item, Texas newspapers generally rely on the Associated Press for their statewide execution coverage.
+However, when the story has a local interest (e.g. because the crime was committed there), local newspapers often do their own reporting.
 A partial list of newspapers is provided below.
 If you know which county the offense ocurred in, you can use your browser's "Find" feature to find a newspaper that covers that area.

 ||Bastrop, Caldwell, Hays, Wiliamson